tihana-gray/pands-project/README.md

 ---------------------------------------------------------------------------------

-1. *Reading the dataset*
+1. **Reading the dataset**

+To start working with the Iris dataset, it's necessary to read the values from the file and organise them into something that Python can use for calculations.\
 I created lists for each dataset.
+The plan was to go through the file line by line and split each row into separate values and then store it in the appropriate list.\
 The function `open()` opens the file and reads it line by line.
 For each line:\
+- I looped over each line in the file
 - Extra spaces and newlines are removed using `.strip()`
 - The values are split into separate pieces using `.split(',')`
 - The four numeric values are converted to floats and added to separate lists (one for each measurement).

-According to my research, by using this approach I can work with strings, create loops and `if` statements and grow lists (by using `.append()`).
+The first four values on each line are numeric, so I converted them from strings to floats using the `float()` function.
+Then, I used `.append()` to add each value to the correct list.
+These lists would later be used to create a DataFrame and calculate statistics like the mean, median, etc.

-📚 References (full list of refrences provided with the code):
+**📚 References (full list of refrences provided with the code):**
 - https://docs.python.org/3/tutorial/datastructures.html#more-on-lists
 - https://www.w3schools.com/python/python_file_open.asp
 - https://docs.python.org/3/library/stdtypes.html#str.strip